yandex/protoc-gen-crd/README.md

 Key differces between modes:

-1. Server mode is permissive and allows unknown object fields (`additionalProperties: true` in json schema) to enable protobuf compatibility with future schema versions.
-Client mode is strict because client always operates with known protobuf version.
+1. Strict schema is enabled because client always operates with known protobuf version.
 2. Client mode allows to mark some fields as client-only, so that they would be processed on the client, but should not exist on server.

 Schemaless CRD